Rohan-9498/Olympic-Games-Analytics-Project-/README.md

 2. Olympic Games Analytics a real world examples.
 3. Graphical  Representation of Data using Databricks notebook.
 ## About Databricks:
-Databricks lets you start writing Spark queries instantly so you can focus on your data problems.
+Databricks lets us start writing Spark queries instantly so we can focus on our data problems.
+##Data:
+Data exploration about the recent history of the Olympic Games.
+We has explore a dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.